elfi-dev/elfi/docs/faq.rst

 .. _vectorization:

-*Q: What is vectorization?*
+*Q: What is vectorization in ELFI?*

 **A**: Looping is relatively inefficient in Python, and so whenever possible, you should *vectorize* your operations_.
-This means that repetitive computations are performed on a batch of data using precompiled libraries (typically NumPy_), which effectively move the loops in faster, compiled C-code.
+This means that repetitive computations are performed on a batch of data using precompiled libraries (typically NumPy_), which effectively runs the loops in faster, compiled C-code.
 Due to the potentially huge saving in CPU-time, operations including user-code are by default assumed to be vectorized in ELFI.
+This must be accounted for.

 .. _operations: good-to-know.html#operations
 .. _NumPy: http://www.numpy.org/